Battle of the Mons pocket: Aftermath

 On 3 September the German High Commander in the West, Generalfeldmarschall Walter Model, decided it was impossible to hold positions in northern France and Belgium, and that his forces should withdraw to the Siegfried Line.
 By this time many German units were not putting up a fight when they encountered Allied forces.

 The number of Germans taken prisoner in the Mons pocket was the second highest of any engagement during the 1944 campaign in the west, exceeded only by the capture of some 45,000 in the Falaise pocket during August.
 Had the Americans advanced more quickly or their commanders understood the size of the German forces and prioritised the engagement, many more could have been taken prisoner.

 The victory at Mons opened a 75 km-wide gap in the German front line.
 This cleared the path for the First Army's advance to the Siegfried Line, and aided the liberation of Belgium by British forces.
-On 6 September Hodges hold his staff the war would be over within 10 days if the weather held.
+On 6 September Hodges told his staff the war would be over within 10 days if the weather held.
 This proved too optimistic: logistical problems, difficult terrain, and the recovery of the German Army as it neared the national border slowed the Allied advance.
 Despite the losses at the Mons pocket, most of the German forces in Northern France and Belgium managed to reach Germany.
 By 10 September the German high command had managed to re-establish a continuous front line from the North Sea to Switzerland.
 The Allies were unable to cross the Rhine until March 1945.